xxks-kkk/Projecect_Euler/README.md

 I will slowly update my solution to the Project Euler problems.

-*Please note that most of solutions will not be the most effective solutions.*
+<strong>Please note that most of solutions will not be the most effective solutions.</strong>

 Project Euler website: https://projecteuler.net/about